JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_4.md

 9\.
 Then follow the relations (of the dead person), wearing their sacrificial cords below (round their body), with the hair-locks untied, the older fines first, the younger ones last.

 10\. [^581].
-When they have thus arrived at the place, the performer (of the rites) walks three times round the spot with his left side turned towards it, and with a _S_amî branch sprinkles water on it, with (the verse), ‘Go away, withdraw, and depart from here’ (Rig-veda X, 14, 9).
+When they have thus arrived at the place, the performer (of the rites) walks three times round the spot with his left side turned towards it, and with a <i>S</i>amî branch sprinkles water on it, with (the verse), ‘Go away, withdraw, and depart from here’ (Rig-veda X, 14, 9).

 11\.
 To the south-east, on an elevated corner (of that place), he places the Âhavanîya fire,